Jiefei-Wang/aws.ecx/vignettes/quick-start-guide.Rmd

 ```

 # future work
-1. Convert parameter type if it does not meet the AWS type requirement
+1. Convert parameter type if it does not meet the AWS type requirement.
+Done

 2. add link to the function documentation

-3. Object type to list?